Date Issued: 8/27/2015

 If you do not agree with a payment determination, you have the right to file a grievance.
 You must first submit the portion of the medical record that supports additional reimbursement.
 We will review the submitted medical record(s) to assess the guidelines used and medical documentation to support the use of Modifier 25.
 EmblemHealth will adjust those claims where documentation substantiates the use of this modifier.

-For additional details on grievance rights, refer to the “Practitioner Dispute Resolution Procedures: Complaints and Grievances” sections of the EmblemHealth Provider Manual.
+For additional details on grievance rights, refer to the “Practitioner Dispute Resolution Procedures: Complaints and Grievances” section of the EmblemHealth Provider Manual.
 Please review the chapters that apply to the following member benefit plans:

 - Commercial and Child Health Plus Plans